loading...

 All Nova Scotians

-Blue Route will become an integral part of daily life in communities across Nova Scotia, providing infrastructure for bicyclists of all ages and abilities.
-Whether bicycling is part of your daily commute, or reserved for weekend excursions, Blue Route makes it easier and safer to enjoy the benefits of a healthy, active lifestyle.
+Blue Route will become an integral part of daily life in communities across Nova Scotia, providing infrastructure for cyclists of all ages and abilities.
+Whether cycling is part of your daily commute, or reserved for weekend excursions, Blue Route makes it easier and safer to enjoy the benefits of a healthy, active lifestyle.

 The Province